dtcenter/METplus/docs/Users_Guide/installation.rst

     (met_util.py) ERROR: If FCST_VAR1_LEVELS is set, you must either set OBS_VAR1_LEVELS or change FCST_VAR1_LEVELS to BOTH_VAR1_LEVELS
     (met_util.py) ERROR: If FCST_VAR2_LEVELS is set, you must either set OBS_VAR2_LEVELS or change FCST_VAR2_LEVELS to BOTH_VAR2_LEVELS

-These cases can be handled automatically by using the :ref:`_validate_config`, but users should review the suggested changes, as they may want to update differently.
+These cases can be handled automatically by using the :ref:`validate_config`, but users should review the suggested changes, as they may want to update differently.

 PCPCombine Input Levels
 ~~~~~~~~~~~~~~~~~~~~~~~
 Prior to METplus 3.0, the PCPCombine wrapper only allowed the user to define a single input accumulation amount to be used to build a desired accumulation.
 However, some data sets include more than one accumulation field.
 PCPCombine wrapper was enhanced in version 3.0 to allow users to specify a list of accumulations available in the input data.
-Instead of only being able to specify FCST_PCP_COMBINE_INPUT_LEVEL, users can now specify a list of accumulations with :term:`FCST_PCP_COMINE_INPUT_ACCUMS`.
+Instead of only being able to specify FCST_PCP_COMBINE_INPUT_LEVEL, users can now specify a list of accumulations with :term:`FCST_PCP_COMBINE_INPUT_ACCUMS`.

 Example::

     (met_util.py) ERROR: [config] OBS_PCP_COMBINE_INPUT_LEVEL should be replaced with OBS_PCP_COMBINE_INPUT_ACCUMS

-These cases can be handled automatically by using the :ref:`_validate_config`, but users should review the suggested changes, as they may want to include other available input accumulations.
+These cases can be handled automatically by using the :ref:`validate_config`, but users should review the suggested changes, as they may want to include other available input accumulations.

 MET Configuration Files
 ~~~~~~~~~~~~~~~~~~~~~~~